| Comparative

 on biologic diversity and climatical change even though the SP/CONAGESE

 was the focal point of these three conventions.
+The strategic framework

 for poverty control was elaborated during a moment when most sectorial